 b.
 Six Pack

-This app helps me maintain my six packs.
+This app helps me maintain my six-packs.
 For those who don’t believe me, I have just one message for them- “Haters Gon’ Hate”.
-It has various workouts which work in continuation.
+It has various workouts that work in continuation.
 And by the end of a workout, your stomach feels exhausted, which means that you’ve done it right.
 Download Runtastic Six Pack Abs from the App Store by clicking on this link here.

 As you may have known from the title, this folder could be anyone’s favorite.
 But, as for me, it is not the case.
 I don’t socialize that much.
 Let’s dive into it.

 These are the most common set of social apps that you may find on any teenager’s phone.
 I am quite inactive on Snapchat and Facebook as I’m on Instagram.
 By the way, my Snapchat handle is tahasmarty01.
 I know it’s kind of cringe, but I was in 9th grade when I first started using Snapchat.
 You can search me on Facebook by the name Taha Broach.
 And the most important, my Instagram handle is @tahabroach.